A New Vision is Born

 Conclusion

-For seventy-five years Azalea Garden Church has served as a vital part of the advance of the kingdom of God in Tidewater and indeed the world.
+For ninety years Azalea Garden Church has served as a vital part of the advance of the kingdom of God in Tidewater and indeed the world.
 Many churches who reach this milestone in their history have long since settled in to a pattern that is resistant to change and innovation.
 Azalea Garden is not such a church.
-At age seventy-five Azalea Garden remains a life-giving congregation who simultaneously seeks to expand the kingdom both inside and outside of its borders.
+At age ninety Azalea Garden remains a life-giving congregation who simultaneously seeks to expand the kingdom both inside and outside of its borders.
 While it is true that Azalea Garden does have a rich heritage in which it can be proud, there is no desire for this great church to rest on its laurels.
 With the mandate to reach the world for Christ, Azalea Garden remains committed to exhausting every resource in an effort to be faithful to the Great Commission.
 From this deep missional commitment, Azalea Garden’s vision for the future springs forth, and new life for this historic congregation remains a present reality.